shiloh-nelson/lp-tracker-project/lp_tracker_handoff.md

 CONTINUATION PROTOCOL:
 - Update the "PROJECT STATUS" section above when we make progress
 - Add important decisions to the decision log
-- Keep the handoff current for the next Claude iteration -->
+- Keep the handoff current for the next AI iteration
+- **PRESERVE CONTEXT**: Document not just what was decided, but why it was decided and how the user responded to different approaches

+AI ASSISTANT NOTES:
+- This document is designed to work with Claude, ChatGPT, Gemini, or other AI assistants
+- Adapt the document management approach to your platform's capabilities (artifacts, files, persistent context, etc.)
+- Focus on maintaining project continuity and decision history -->

+## The Importance of Conversational Nuance

+**CRITICAL FOR AI ASSISTANTS:** This handoff document exists because technical specifications alone lose the collaborative intelligence and decision context that make this project uniquely valuable to the user.

+**What makes this project successful:**
+- **Collaborative decision-making**: User values understanding the "why" behind technical choices
+- **Contextual reasoning**: Every decision was made for specific reasons related to user's workflow, travel lifestyle, and technical philosophy
+- **Relationship continuity**: The user expects the same quality of thoughtful discussion and explanation that built this project
+- **Nuanced understanding**: User preferences, concerns, and reactions to different approaches are documented because they matter

+**Without this context**, the project becomes just another CRUD app. **With this context**, it remains a carefully crafted tool that fits the user's exact needs and working style.

+**For future AI assistants**: Don't just implement features - understand and continue the collaborative relationship that created them.
 ## User Profile & Context
-- **Background**: BS Software Engineering, 10+ years front-end web dev at ASU W.P.
-Carey School of Business
 - **Current situation**: American expat in Vietnam (8.5+ years), building crypto passive income strategies
 - **Technical level**: Experienced but rusty on modern tools (last active development ~2017)
 - **Work style**: Detail-oriented perfectionist, remembers the IE6 cross-browser compatibility hell
-- **Expectations**: Will hold interface/design to high standards, wants pixel-perfect results
+- **Expectations**: Will hold interface/design to high standards, wants near pixel-perfect results
 - **Project approach**: Build incrementally, use it while building it, expand over time
 - **Communication style**: Values understanding the "why" behind decisions, prefers collaborative decision-making over just code delivery